aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to ODT via Java" h2="On Premise Java API to Render SVG to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert SVG to ODT by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting SVG to ODT is a simple two-step process.
+To begin, you need to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF Processing API that is part of the Aspose.Total for Java package.
+Once the SVG file has been rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to ODT.
+Aspose.Words for Java is a powerful Document Processing API that is also part of the Aspose.Total for Java package.

+The first step in the conversion process is to render the SVG file to DOC.
+This can be done by using Aspose.PDF for Java.
+This API allows you to easily render the SVG file to DOC with just a few lines of code.
+Once the SVG file has been rendered to DOC, you can then use Aspose.Words for Java to convert the DOC to ODT.
+Aspose.Words for Java provides a powerful set of features that make it easy to convert DOC to ODT.

+In conclusion, converting SVG to ODT is a simple two-step process.
+First, you need to render the SVG file to DOC using Aspose.PDF for Java.
+Then, you can use Aspose.Words for Java to convert the DOC to ODT.
+Both of these APIs are part of the Aspose.Total for Java package, making it easy to convert SVG to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}